mohabgabber/mohosymmetric/README.md

 # mohosymmetric
-A Script That Encrypts Text Messages Using Different Algorithms, And Included Another Script That Breaks Every One Of Them
+A Script That Encrypts Text Messages Using Different Algorithms.

 ## Available Algorithms
 - Caesar Cipher